chipsalliance/firrtl-spec/spec.md

 In order for a connection to be legal the following conditions must hold:

-1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence] for details).
+1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence]).

-2. The flow of the left-hand side expression must be sink or duplex (see [@sec:flow] for an explanation of flow).
+2. The left-hand side must have sink or duplex flow (see [@sec:flow]).

-3. Either the flow of the right-hand side expression is source or duplex, or the right-hand side expression has a passive type.
+3. The right-hand side must have either:

+    1.  source flow,

+    2.  duplex flow,

+    3.  or sink flow in all leaf subcomponents.

 4. The left-hand side and right-hand side types are not property types.

 Connect statements from a narrower ground type component to a wider ground type component will have its value automatically sign-extended or zero-extended to the larger bit width.

-The behavior of connect statements between two circuit components with aggregate types is defined by the connection algorithm in [@sec:the-connection-algorithm].
+> Condition 3.3 allows a read of an output port or an instance input.
+> Note: the underlying port declaration may have either input or output direction, but due to field `flip`{.firrtl}s meets the criteria in Condition 3.3.

 ### The Connection Algorithm

-Connect statements between ground types cannot be expanded further.
+To determine how two types are connected, the following connection algorithm is used:

+Inspect the type of the left-hand side and take one of three actions:

-Connect statements between two vector typed components recursively connects each sub-element in the right-hand side expression to the corresponding sub-element in the left-hand side expression.
+1. If this is a ground type, the right-hand side is connected to the left-hand side destination.

-Connect statements between two bundle typed components connects the i'th field of the right-hand side expression and the i'th field of the left-hand side expression.
+2. If this is a vector type, then expand the connection into one connection per element from each right-hand side element to each left-hand side element destination using sub-index expressions.
+    Recursively apply the connection algorithm to each expanded connection.
+3. If this is a bundle type, then expand the connection into one connection per-field using the sub-field expression.
-If the i'th field is not flipped, then the right-hand side field is connected to the left-hand side field.
+    If the field is *not* flipped, then connect the right-hand side field to the left-hand side destination.
-Conversely, if the i'th field is flipped, then the left-hand side field is connected to the right-hand side field.
+    If the field is flipped, then connect the left-hand side field to the right-hand side destination.
+    Recursively apply the connection algorithm to each expanded connection.

 ### Last Connect Semantics